treeverse/lakeFS-samples/01_standalone_examples/azure-databricks/README.md

 * Use Cases: Isolating ETL job and atomic promotion to production.
 Atomic rollback of Multi-Table Transactions.
 * This notebook also runs deltaLakeSetup notebook internally.

+4. Unstructured Data ML Demo:
+* Use Case: Isolated Reproducible Unstructured Datasets for ML
+* This notebook also runs unstructuredDataMLDemoSetup notebook internally.

 ## Prerequisites
 * lakeFS installed and running on your local machine or on a server or in the cloud.
 If you don't have lakeFS already running then either use [lakeFS Playground](https://demo.lakefs.io/) which provides lakeFS server on-demand with a single click or refer to [lakeFS Quickstart](https://docs.lakefs.io/quickstart/) doc.
 * Databricks server with the ability to run compute clusters on top of it.